 We expose our child to these sort of spoken and subtle messages whichever environment they are in – be it the beach, the supermarket or movie theatre.
-It helps children to learn the ‘rules’ of their environments, through us as parents, and by the others who use the same space.
+It helps children to learn the ‘rules’ of their environments and our society, through us as parents, and by the others who use the same space.

 Happy learning one and all!

 Image by Mark Belokopytov via Flickr